We are searching for

 • New Title Application - Some criminals will just apply for a new title while providing an illegitimate car history.
 Depending on the state, there may be no requirements to declare damage during a new title application.
 Without accurate information, car title issuers will likely give the vehicle a clean title that will not reflect the true accident history of the vehicle.

 • Moving the Vehicle To A New State - The most common method of car title washing is to move the car to a different state, usually one with looser regulations.
 If a car experiences an accident in a state with strict car title washing laws, scammers will choose one of the states listed under the "What States Allow Car Title Washing?" above and transfer the vehicle.
-Once there, they will lie about the vehicle history to obtain a clean title, and sell the car for several times its actual value.
+Once there, they will lie about the vehicle history to obtain a clean title, and sell the car at a price higher than its actual value.

 What Happens If I'm The Victim Of Title Washing?